Wedding Day Timeline: Everything You Need to Know

 9:00 p.m.
 Parent dances (father-daughter dance and mother-son dance)

 9:10 p.m.
-All guests invited onto the dance floor
+All guests are invited onto the dance floor

 Midnight Breakdown complete

-Sometimes having a gap of time between the ceremony and reception is inevitable—for example, perhaps you're having the wedding ceremony at a church in the afternoon, but then a nighttime dinner reception.
-While not the most ideal scenario, aim to keep the amount of time between the ceremony and reception around two to three hours; assuming both venues and the hotels are within 30 minutes of each other, that would give guests enough time to go back to the hotel to change and grab a bite, or a quick nap.
-Here is a sample wedding day timeline with a two-hour gap between the conclusion of the ceremony and the start of the reception.
+Say you're having an afternoon wedding ceremony at a church and then a nighttime dinner reception.
+Aim to keep the amount of time between the ceremony and reception around two to three hours; assuming both venues and the hotel are within 30 minutes of each other, that gives guests enough time to go back to the hotel to change and grab a bite or take a quick nap.

 9:00 a.m.
 Bride begins hair and makeup